DFE-Digital/teacher-success/app/views/content/resources-while-training/lesson-planning-as-a-trainee-teacher.md

 You should talk to your placement school about any schemes they follow.

 ## Curriculum Hubs
-Department for Education funds a national network of <%= govuk_link_to "Curriculum Hubs", "https://www.gov.uk/government/publications/access-support-from-school-hubs/subject-hubs" %> through the Education Endowment Foundation.
+Department for Education funds a national network of <%= tracked_link_to "Curriculum Hubs", "https://www.gov.uk/government/publications/access-support-from-school-hubs/subject-hubs" %> through the Education Endowment Foundation.

 They’re designed to help you develop expertise in teaching a specific subject and offer support to schools or individuals.
 Some hubs target specific phases of education, for example, English hub support is largely for primary schools whereas languages hub support is for secondary schools.

 ## Subject associations
-As part of your teacher training, you may want to <%= govuk_link_to "find and join a subject association", "https://www.subjectassociations.org.uk/our-members/" %>.
+As part of your teacher training, you may want to <%= tracked_link_to "find and join a subject association", "https://www.subjectassociations.org.uk/our-members/" %>.
 They provide access to resources and professional development.

 Some will provide access to free resources whereas some will require a membership fee.